You invest on marketing technology platforms thinking it would be an asset to your marketing operations.

 - Do you have a Digital Asset Management / Product Information Management / Marketing Resource Management platform for proper meta-data management, storing and retrieval of marketing assets and products?

-- Do you have Machine Learning and Artificial Intelligence platforms rather than age old statistical models?
+- Do you have Machine Learning applications in marketing and other Artificial Intelligence platforms rather than age old statistical models?

 - Do you have a Customer Data Platform to have a unified view of your customers?